Detailed guides to painful problems, treatments & more

 What exercises can I do with patellofemoral syndrome?
 It’s not so much “what” exercise you can do as “how soon” and “how hard” you can do them.
 You can do any exercise that doesn’t irritate the knee, at first, but nothing that does.
 As rehab progresses, you reintroduce more activities that load the knee, and eventually anything’s fair game.

 Do you need surgery for patellofemoral syndrome?
 Very rarely.
-Surgery can become a realistic option for some severe chronic cases
+Some relatively minor procedures can become realistic options for a few severe, chronic cases.

 Does patellofemoral pain affect teens more than adults?
 The incidence of patellofemoral pain in adolescents is only a little bit higher than it is in the general population, and it is mostly less serious.
 Patellofemoral pain in teens isn’t specifically covered in this guide, but it may still be useful for young patients.7